As a writer who finds himself at home in both forms, I’m often asked what it’s like transitioning between the two.

 Personally, I love it.
 They’re both very different, and switching from one to the other is like taking a break, but without the lost productivity.
 And my number one goal?
 Be prolific.
 So if nothing else, it helps me accomplish that.

 But before I get ahead of myself, let me outline the fundamental differences between the two.
-As most people are familiar with prose (you’re reading prose right now!), I’ll just speak to how screenwriting is different.
+As most people are familiar with prose (you’re reading prose right now!), I’ll just speak to how screenwriting differs.

-The result leaves you the bare minimum of words to tell the story with.
+The result leaves you the bare minimum of words with which to tell the story.
 But that’s expected, because there’s one other very important job as a screenwriter: you dictate the pacing.
 The general rule, is that one page in a script is equal to one minute of film time.
-So much hinges on this (budget, blah blah blah).
-That minute goes by quicker than you think.
+So much hinges on this (budget, blah blah blah) that a minute goes by quicker than you think.

 So in a nutshell: Writing a novel, your goal is to completely immerse your reader into your story, by whatever means possible.
-There’s almost no rules.
+There are almost no rules.
 Writing a screenplay, your goal is to not get in the way of everyone else on the project, so they can immerse the audience into your story.
-And there’s lots of rules (I’m not going to touch on formatting), but they can be broken if you know what you’re doing and have a good reason.
+And there are lots of rules (I’m not going to touch on formatting), but they can be broken if you know what you’re doing and have a good reason.